At around 11 am, twelve-year-old Crispin Mizero, a pupil at Umuco Mwiza School is using a tippy tap to wash his hands, with soap.

 According to the WHO, an infected person cannot spread the disease until they develop symptoms.

-This is followed by: vomiting, diarrhoea, rash, symptoms of impaired kidney and liver function, and in some cases, both internal and external bleeding (for example, oozing from the gums, or blood in the stools).
+This is followed by vomiting, diarrhea, rash, symptoms of impaired kidney and liver function, and in some cases, both internal and external bleeding (for example, oozing from the gums, or blood in the stools).